From childhood number plates to football heroes – Why each driver picked their F1 race number

 Yuki Tsunoda – #22

-Another driver that came into Formula 1 hoping to race with the number 11 on their car – but with Perez making use of it, the Japanese driver decided to double 11 to get his new race number.
+Another driver that came into Formula 1 hoping to race with the number 11 on their car – but with Perez making use of it, the Japanese driver decided to double 11 to get his new race number, while also paying his respects to an F1 world champion.

 Kevin Magnussen – #20